yujunz/gitlab.com-runbooks/docs/ci-runners/shared-runners-cost-factors.md

 # Shared Runners Cost Factors

-> Available for GitLab.com Admin only
+> Available for GitLab.com Admins only

 Cost Factor is a multiplier for every CI minute being counted towards the Usage Quota.
 `Public` Cost Factor is applied to `public` projects jobs, `Private` Cost Factor is applied to `private` and `internal` projects jobs.